humbertomb/myappleii/README.md

 I have packed the code in several forlders, one for each interesting program.
 The files are stored in different formats:

-'.BAS' ASCII encoded Microsoft BASIC source file
+'.BAS' ASCII encoded Microsoft or AppleSOft BASIC source file

 '.DSK' Diskette emulation format, for use in Virtual II and BMOW Floppy Emulator